Guide Franchise SEO in 2024: How to Grow Existing Franchises and Find New Ones

 Before you can optimize your website for the words and phrases potential buyers search for, you need to know what those words and phrases are.
 There are a number of ways to research these keywords yourself, but be aware that keyword research is own rabbit hole.
 This is one area where an agency that specializes in SEO can lend their tools, expertise, and time.

-→ Check out Ahref’s beginner’s guide to keyword research if you want to dive deeper, or grab our free case study and learn how we helped a client increase seven-year sales revenue by 282% and achieve 34x marketing ROI with campaigns powered by effective keyword research.
+→ Check out SEMrush's beginner’s guide to keyword research if you want to dive deeper, or grab our free case study and learn how we helped a client increase seven-year sales revenue by 412% and achieve 33x marketing ROI with campaigns powered by effective keyword research.

 2. On-page SEO